nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-21-purely-functional-sets.markdown

 ```

 The first thing to point out in this implementation is that it can be optimised: both `add` and `contains` are
-recursive, but neither of them are tail-recursive.
+recursive, but neither of them is tail-recursive.
 That's fine for demonstration purposes, and makes the code quite a
-bit more legible, but it'd probably be a desirable implementation if `Node` were to be used in a production a
+bit more legible, but it'd probably be a desirable optimsation if `Node` were to be used in a production a
 environment.

 Note how clearly case classes allow us to express our cloning algorithm: the `copy` method makes it obvious that the